 In 1990, Myung-Whun Chung engaged Darlington as an assistant, and subsequently as deputy, to the Music Director at the Paris Opera.
 It was there that he made his acclaimed debut in 1991 with Le nozze di Figaro, starring a dream cast which included Renée Fleming and Ferrucio Furlanetto.
 He remained with the Paris Opera as Deputy Music Director until 1993, conducting productions of Die Zauber öte and Das Lied von der Erde.
 His Swan Lake with the Paris Opera Ballet was recorded for video in 1992.

 His success at the Paris Opera led to numerous engagements with other international orchestras and opera houses and he decided to return to the freelance world, this time as a conductor.
 In 1996, he was invited to become part of the musical team at Deutsche Oper am Rhein (Düsseldorf – Duisburg), and in 2002 he was offered the position of Music Director of the Duisburger Philharmoniker.
 In the same year, he also became Music Director of the Vancouver Opera, a position he holds to this day.

-Jonathan Darlington is both a “Laureate” (LRAM) and “Fellow” (FRAM) of the Royal Academy of Music, London and as a French resident is proud to hold the distinction of Chevalier des Arts et des Lettres.
+Jonathan Darlington is both a Laureate (LRAM) and Fellow (FRAM) of the Royal Academy of Music, London.
+As a French resident, he is proud to hold the distinction of Chevalier des Arts et des Lettres.